 Creative Commons Kiwi

-Creative Commons is a non-profit organisation that has developed a set of copyright licences that are globally recognised, while also being simple to use and understand by authors.
-Creative Commons licences are based on and work with copyright, allowing you to share your work and have it correctly attributed to you.
+Creative Commons is a non-profit organisation offering a globally recognised set of copyright licences.
+The licences allow you to share your work and have it correctly attributed to you.

 UKRI, the Wellcome Trust and other funders have chosen the CC BY licence as a requirement when they fund open access publishing.
 CC BY is the most permissive Creative Commons licence, allowing sharing, commercial reuse and modification, provided the original author is credited.